 Kindle Paperwhite – Investing in a Kindle Paperwhite back in 2014 was one of the greatest investments in my entire life.
 I read more than 400 books.
 This particular Kindle serves me well after 6 years of nonstop perpetual usage.
 It saves me a lot of trouble carrying physical books (imagine having 400 books in my tiny apartment).
-Carrying a kindle also helps the planet to be a little more green by saving trees.
-Last but not least, investing in a kindle also saves me money (Kindles are a tad cheaper than physical books).
+Carrying a Kindle also helps the planet to be a little more green by saving trees.
+Last but not least, investing in a Kindle also saves me money (Kindles are a tad cheaper than physical books).
 Invest in one!

-Blinkist – This is a premium book summary service that helped me to digest the key insights of books in just 15 minutes.
+Blinkist – This is a premium book summary service that helped me digest the key insights of books in just 15 minutes.
 I use Blinkist to make sure the ideas make sense first before committing my time to read the entire book.
 I also use Blinkist to recall certain ideas.

 Audible – I believe in life education and the easiest way to improve myself is through books and audiobooks.
 Audible offers the biggest variety and is the most affordable one.
 I’ll usually listen to Audible when working on this site.

 Panda Planner – My focus for 2023 is to be more productive.
 Investing in Panda Planner makes me happier, tidier, and more gritty.
 It is not the cheapest planner (still extremely affordable though) but it is definitely the best one.

 Atomic Habits – This book literally changed my life by helping me to cultivate healthy and meaningful habits.
 No jargon and it is anti-gimmicks.
 Down-to-earth and the solution herein are easy to replicate.
 Click here to check out the quotes about the power of Atomic Habits.
 If you want long-lasting results that are fun to achieve, read this book.